Were you nervous?

 What has been the highlight of your trips?

-Well, Hugh’s down to lead the first ever Flavours holiday to Marrakech in March, so I definitely intend to join him there.
-In fact, I’ve told so many people about Flavours that someone from my gym may be coming along, too.
+Of course, there will be a next time and I’ve told so many people about Flavours that someone from my gym may be coming along, too.
 I just think Flavours holidays are such good value: absolutely everything is included in the price, so literally the only time you get your purse out is for a coffee in town or to buy a postcard.
 It’s such a treat.

 Do you have any advice for anyone considering a painting holiday?

 Just go for it.
-Before my first holiday I fretted a bit about who would be on the course – I was worried that they’d be more serious painters than me.
+Before my first holiday, I fretted a bit about who would be on the course – I was worried that they’d be more serious painters than me.
 But you quickly realise it doesn’t matter one bit what sort of painter you are.
 It’s not about being good, it’s about getting better.
 Whatever sort of painter you are when you arrive, you go home being able to do stuff you never knew you were capable of achieving.
 It’s incredibly empowering – and great, great fun along the way.